mitulgohil/Development-Standards-and-Guidelines/README.md

 # Documentations

-### API Documentation
-In order to create a rest API and API documentation, We will use `swagger` to create an API document.
-Following is the process of API creation and documentation.

-- Create API stub.
-- Write test cases using RSpec.
-- Generate swagger API doc.
-We will use `rswag` gem for swagger integration.

 ### Readme file
 It is often the first thing a visitor will see when visiting your repository and it must include following sections.